FLATLAY/flatlayWiki/copywriting/glossary-of-terms.md

 **Inviting Creatives:** Inviting creatives to join a campaign; the number of creatives you can contact depends on your plan.
 * 100 Creatives monthly
 **Private campaign:** Only invited FLATLAY Creatives can apply to participate.
-* 2 private campagns monthly
+* 2 private campaigns monthly

 ## Premium